kemdrixberkeley/kemdrixberkeley/README.md

 Operations and customer leadership, now spent building the systems instead of only running them.

-Years running operations and customer functions at scale, most of them at Apple and Nike, on top of a computer engineering degree and an MBA.
+Years running operations and customer functions at scale in global consumer retail, on top of a computer engineering degree and an MBA.
 What I do today sits at the intersection: design the process, build the automation that runs it, then build the checks that keep it honest.

 **What I am working on**